MexrlDev/MexrlDev/README.md

 I was a developer in the PlayStation community, building mods, payloads, and fun tools for the scene.
 I loved helping people and tinkering with codes.
 But after all...
 I retired from that life.

 Now?
 I'm just a normal developer living my life still coding, but at my own pace.
 I don't develop like I used to, and I don't target PlayStation anymore.
-But the hobby i had.. welp.. it never left me somehow.. thats why i relunched MexrlDev.. indeed i can help in some projects and other but.. i dont think i have the same energy anymore.. ble-
+But the hobby i had.. welp.. it never left me somehow.. thats why i relunched MexrlDev.. indeed i can help in some projects and other things, INDEED I AM RESEARCHING AND GETTING MORE CONSOLES TO ADD TO MY COLLECTION… oh yeah, i love experimenting with them heh >:3

-Oh yeah also found a partner i love, helped me through depression. feels really peaceful and happy now :3

 ---